 The show has a mix of humour including satire, one-liners, irony and puns.
 Rather then big individual ‘laugh out loud moments’ the humour comes from the set, interaction with the audience and of course the storylines as all good sitcoms do.
 Often subtle but always underlying it is an easy-going style of comedy making it a great watch especially after a long day.

 Power Of Originality

-Given its highly original format it is a program that can take a little getting into, however it doesn’t take too long, and once you’re drawn into the set it keeps you there.
+Given its highly original format it’s a program that can take a little getting into, however, it doesn’t take too long, and once you’re drawn into the set it keeps you there.
 There is something powerful about being the first-of-its-kind, not just in comedy but with everything, and this show does feel somewhat special because of this.

 Watch The Clock

 Time flies.
 Each episode is just over 20 minutes long, but they seem to come and go rapidly, I seemed to wiz through the episodes so quickly.
 Perhaps it is the way Garry meanders around the set, interacts with the audience and involves special guests, all wrapped around structured storylines.
 It holds your attention brilliantly.

 Why All The Clapping?